WheelockLab/NetworkLevelAnalysis/docs/source/getting_started.rst

 Click ``Select`` to choose a network atlas, navigating to the ``support_files`` folder withing your NetworkLevelAnalysis installation and selecting ``Wheelock_2020_CerebralCortex_15nets_288ROI_on_MNI.mat``.
 This file is used to parcellate the data.

+:menuselection:`Network Atlas Select Button --> support files --> Wheelock_2020_CerebralCortex_15nets_288ROI_on_MNI.mat`

 Then, select the functional connectivity, located in the ``examples/fc_and_behavior`` folder under the name ``sample_func_conn.mat``.
 Click 'Yes' to Fisher z-transform the data.
 Take a moment to visualize the functional connectivity (FC) average by clicking ``View``.
 Note that the FC appears to match the parcellation, (effects generally line up with network boundaries) - this can be a useful diagnostic tool if you are having issues with parcellations not matching data.

 Finally, load the behavior ``sample_behavior.mat`` from the ``examples/fc_and_behavior`` folder (The 'file type' drop-down will need to be changed from ``Text`` to ``MATLAB table`` in the file browser).
 Set the behavioral variable to 'Flanker_AgeAdj' by